Pop Culture Trivia Quiz: 1962

 Telstar

-59. Founded in 1962, this hospital is a pediatric treatment and research facility focused on children’s catastrophic diseases, particularly leukemia and other cancers, but patients are not charged for their care.
+59. Founded in 1962, this hospital is a pediatric treatment and research facility focused on children’s catastrophic diseases, particularly leukemia and other cancers.
+Patients are not charged for their care.
 Name that famous hospital.

 St. Jude Children’s Research Hospital